 5. Controlling (Fayol, 1949, 1987).

-Fayol believed management theories could be developed, then taught.
-His theories were published in a monograph titled General and Industrial Management (1916).
+Henry Fayol believed management theories could be developed, then taught.
+Henry Fayol's theories were published in a monograph titled General and Industrial Management (1916).
 This is an extraordinary little book that offers the first theory of general management and statement of management principles.

 Fayol graduated from the mining academy of St. Etienne (Ecole des Mines de Saint-Etienne) in 1860.
 The nineteen-year old engineer started at the mining company Compagnie de Commentry-Fourchambeau-Decazeville, ultimately acting as its managing director from 1888 to 1918.
 Based largely on his own management experience, Fayol developed his concept of administration.
 The 14 principles of management were discussed in detail in his book published in 1917, Administration industrielle et gerale.
 It was first published in English as General and Industrial Management in 1949 and is widely considered a foundational work in classical management theory.
 In 1987 Irwin Gray edited and published a revised version of Fayol's classic that was intended to free the reader from the difficulties of sifting through language and thought that are limited to the time and place of composition (Fayol, 1987, p. ix).
 Gray retained the 14 principles of management shown below.